by Dr Jeanette (Jeannie) Thomason

 Essential oils are also wonderful for easing stress and relaxing the puppy. :-)

-Consider the degree of sensitivity of the open sores.
-If your dog is very sore and sensitive, you can diffuse some Essential Oils ( Caution use ONLY pure, therapeutic grade essential oils such as Young Living Essential Oils such as Lavender, Peace & Calming, etc.) before you use the topical solutions.
+Consider the degree of sensitivity of the raw skin and/or open sores.
+If your dog is very sore and sensitive, you can diffuse some Essential Oils known for their calming qualities ( Caution use ONLY pure, therapeutic grade essential oils such as Young Livingsuch as Lavender, Peace & Calming, etc.) before you use any topical solutions.